bnosac/ruimtehol/README.md

 ## Installation

-This package is not on CRAN, you can only install it as follows: `devtools::install_github("bnosac/ruimtehol", build_vignettes = TRUE)`
+- For regular users, install the package from your local CRAN mirror `install.packages("ruimtehol")`
+- For installing the development version of this package: `devtools::install_github("bnosac/ruimtehol", build_vignettes = TRUE)`

 Look to the vignette and the documentation of the functions